NCERT Solutions Class 11 Physics Chapter 9 – Free PDF Download

 ∴ ΔV / V1 = 60 × 1.013 × 105 × 45.8 × 10-11 = 2.78 × 10-3 . . . . . ( 2 )

 Using equation ( 1 ) and equation ( 2 ), we get

 1 – (ρ1/ρ2) = 2.78 × 10 -3

 Q14.
-Calculate the fractional change in the volume of a glass plate when it is subjected to a pressure of100 atm.
+Compute the fractional change in volume of a glass slab when subjected to a hydraulic pressure of 10 atm.

 Bulk modulus of glass, B = 37 × 109 Nm–2

 => Bulk modulus, B = p / (∆V/V)

 = [ 10 × 1.013 × 105] / (37 × 109)

 Therefore, the fractional change in the volume of the glass plate is 2.73 × 10–4.